jaredwray/ecto/README.md

 ## Features
 * Zero Config by default.
-* Async render function for ES6 and Typescript.
+* Async `render` and `templateRender` functions for ES6 and Typescript.
-* Automatic Engine Selection.
+* Render via Template File with Automatic Engine Selection.
 No more selecting which engine to use as it does it for you based on file extension.
 * Only the Top Template Engines: EJS, Markdown, Pug, Nunjucks, Mustache, Liquid, and Handlebars
 * Maintained with Monthly Updates!